 In the early twentieth century, American Impressionism became a movement in its own right, breaking away from the European tradition in a number of ways.
 Building upon earlier experiments with light and color, artists in the United States utilized broken brushstrokes in novel ways to depict the wide-ranging landscapes of North America.
 Many exhibitions and publications have explored these differences with respect to artists working on the east coast and, to a lesser degree, in California.
 Only recently has Impressionism in the Northwest garnered increased academic and public interest.

 This exhibition presents Impressionist paintings by artists who lived and traveled in Alaska, Idaho, Oregon, and Washington, including Childe Hassam, Clyde Leon Keller, Sydney Laurence, C. C. McKim, Clara Jane Stephens, John Trullinger, Henry Frederick Wentz, Melville T. Wire, C. E. S. Wood, and Eustace Ziegler.
 These painters faced a unique challenge in capturing the dynamic Northwest landscape and the unique qualities of light that accompany it.
 The exhibition features rugged coasts, high deserts, dense evergreen forests, and soaring peaks—such as Mt.
-Hood and Mt.
-McKinley—depicted by some of the early twentieth century’s foremost Northwest artists.
+Hood and Denali (Mt.
+McKinley)—depicted by some of the early twentieth century’s foremost American artists.

 Organized by the Boise Art Museum

 Sponsored by Patty and Alan Head

 as well as Individual Artwork Sponsors

 IMAGE: Childe Hassam, Mountain Home, Idaho, 1901, oil on panel, 5″ x 8″, Collection of the American Academy of Arts and Letters.